Rab Ne Bana Di Jodi

-Rab Ne Bana Di Jodi, also known by its initialism as RNBDJ, is a 2008 Indian Hindi-language romantic comedy film written and directed by Aditya Chopra.
-It was produced by his father Yash Chopra under their production banner of Yash Raj Films.
+Rab Ne Bana Di Jodi, also known by its initialism as RNBDJ, is a 2008 Indian Hindi-language romantic comedy film written and directed by Aditya Chopra and produced by his father Yash Chopra under their production banner of Yash Raj Films.
+It marked Aditya Chopra's return to direction after an eight-year hiatus following Mohabbatein.
 The film stars Shah Rukh Khan as Surinder Sahni, a mild-mannered office employee who marries his deceased professor's daughter, Taani, portrayed by Anushka Sharma in her debut.
 His friend, played by Vinay Pathak, eventually transforms him into the fun-loving "Raj Kapoor" to win Taani's love.
-The film's soundtrack was composed by Salim–Sulaiman, and it became the first Bollywood soundtrack to reach the top 10 album sales on the iTunes Store.
+The film's music was composed by Salim–Sulaiman.

-Rab Ne Bana Di Jodi was released worldwide on 12 December 2008 and marked Chopra's return to direction after an 8-year hiatus, following his previous directorial venture, Mohabbatein (2000), which also starred Khan.
-The film was not heavily promoted pre-release by either Khan or YRF, mainly due to uncertainty and apprehensions regarding cinema-market conditions following the terror attacks in Mumbai.
-Upon release, the film received positive reviews from critics and broke several box-office records.
-It was declared a year-end super-hit, and at the end of its theatrical run, it grossed over ₹1.57 billion worldwide, becoming the highest-grossing Hindi film of the year overseas, as well as YRF and Khan's highest-grossing film at the time.
+Rab Ne Bana Di Jodi was released worldwide on 12 December 2008 and received positive reviews from critics.
+It performed strongly at the box-office, grossing over ₹157 crore to become the highest-grossing Hindi film of the year overseas, and highest-grossing film of Khan's career at the time.
+The film received limited pre-release promotion due to the concerns regarding cinema attendance following the 2008 Mumbai attacks.

 At the 54th Filmfare Awards, Rab Ne Bana Di Jodi received a leading 10 nominations, including Best Film, Best Director (Aditya), Best Actor (Khan), Best Actress (Sharma) and Best Supporting Actor (Pathak), and won 2 awards – Best Male Playback Singer (Sukhwinder Singh for "Haule Haule") and Best Scene of the Year.

 The film's script was recognized by a number of critics and was invited to be included in the Margaret Herrick Library of the Academy of Motion Picture Arts and Sciences, just a day after its release.
 The script is accessible for research purposes only; students, filmmakers, writers, and actors are among the regular patrons.